 Growing Puschkinia from bulbs is simple.
 The small bulbs should be spaced 2-3 inches (5-7.5 cm.) apart.
 Plant the bulb with its base 5 inches (12.5 cm.) below the soil surface.
 Each plant will have a spread of 3-6 inches (7.5-15 cm.) once it emerges.

 Striped squill can also be grown from seed, which is useful if you cannot find the bulbs, but growing from seed has two disadvantages: the seeds need constant moisture during their month-long germination time, and plants grown from seed won’t bloom until they are four years old.
 Plant the seeds in the fall and provide them with shade and water until they sprout.

 Care for Puschkinia Flowers

 Puschkinia plant care starts with a proper planting site.
 The bulbs are hardy in gardening zones 4 to 8.
 They require well-drained soil, preferably containing some sand or gravel, and they will do well in full or partial sun but not in full shade.

 Keep your Puschkinia bulb planting healthy by watering consistently during the blooming period to ensure the soil remains moist.
 After the flowers fade, leave the foliage on the plants until it turns yellow on its own.
-Consider mulching over the bulbs in the fall to protect them from winter cold.
+Consider mulching over the bulbs in the fall to protect them from the winter cold.

 Puschkinia bulbs will establish themselves in the garden and will spread both by seeds and by producing offsets.
-If you notice the number of flowers in your Puschkinia bulb planting has declined since past years, the plants are overcrowded and it is time to divide them.
+If you notice the number of flowers in your Puschkinia bulb planting has declined in past years, the plants are overcrowded and it is time to divide them.
 Do this by separating bulb offsets in the fall and planting them in a new location.